falpi/tibco-amx-bw6/README.md

 ```
 Software is installed in **/opt/tibco** folder

+The progress and outcome of the installation is tracked in the log file **/home/tibco/tibco-install.log**.

 # Details
 The setup scripts manage the installation and configuration of the following products <br />
 (Next to each product is indicated the exact name of the binary file that must be placed in the **install_folder**) :